How to Draw Pet Portraits for Money and Start a Business

 A ‘that’ll do’ approach is not good enough.
 You must always do the best you can.

-How to Find and Draw Your First Pet Portrait Commission
+How to Find and Sell Your First Pet Portrait Commission

-In the beginning, you should use your friends and family to kickstart the business.
+Your first step is to use your friends and family to kickstart your pet portrait business.
 Let them know what you are doing and actively ask them for help.

 Get at least 6 pet portraits under your belt.
 The best way of doing that, and getting paid at the same time, is to offer ‘mates rates’ to get your first few commissions.

-Let everyone know that you are heavily discounting your work on their behalf so when they show their friends they will be happy to promote your true prices.
+Let everyone know that you are heavily discounting your work strictly on their behalf, so when they show their friends they’ll be happy to promote your true prices.

 This is a general guide: How to Get Art Commissions: The Easy Way and Make Money